 - Decide on a VA platform – Check out our list of VA platforms above and decide on one.
-Starting with a platform that’s free to join, such as Upwork or Hubstaff Talent, is a low-risk option.
+A low-risk option is a low-risk option to start with a platform that’s free to join, such as Upwork or Hubstaff Talent.

-- Hire and train your virtual assistant – Once you’ve hired a virtual assistant, you’ll need to spend some time showing them what you need help with and how you want them to handle different tasks.
+- Hire and train your virtual assistant – Once you’ve hired a virtual assistant, you’ll need to show them what you need help with and how you want them to handle different tasks.

 Have you tried hiring a virtual assistant already?
 Let us know about your experience in the comments below.